learn-co-curriculum/java-mod-4-method-reference/README.md

 - Define the different types of method references.
 - Compare a lambda expression with an equivalent method reference.
+- Pass a method reference as a sort key function to `Comparator` methods.

 ## What are Method References?